 Swimming and Water Safety Scholarship Fund

-Today Autism Speaks announced the recipients of our second quarterly Swimming and Water Safety Scholarship Fund program.
-32 programs providing swimming and water safety lessons were each awarded up to $2,000 to distribute scholarships to financially disadvantaged individuals with autism!
+Autism Speaks makes grants to local organizations via its Swimming and Water Safety Scholarship Fund program.
+To date, 93 programs providing swimming and water safety lessons have been awarded up to $2,000 to distribute scholarships to financially disadvantaged individuals with autism!